Mazılık

-Mazılık is a village in the District of Aladağ, Adana Province, Turkey.
+Mazılık is a neighbourhood in the municipality and district of Aladağ, Adana Province, Turkey.
+Its population is 88 (2022).
 The most direct route from Adana is via Imamoğlu.

 The village of Mazılık is at the site of a once thriving late antique/Byzantine settlement.
 In 1982 an archaeological assessment and accurate plan of the small, but impressive basilica were published.
-The church consists of an apse, flanking apsidioles, and a two-story rectangular nave with now collapsed upper-level galleries.
-It probably dates from the late 5th to the early 6th century A.D.
+The church consists of an apse, flanking apsidioles, and a two-storey rectangular nave with now collapsed upper-level galleries.
+It probably dates back to the late 5th to the early 6th century A.D.
 An extensive photographic survey and plan was completed for this publication.